-Learn how to shoot a motion picture and tell stories in the most powerful way possible.
-Explore narrative filmmaking techniques with ASC cinematographer and professor Bill Dill.
+Learn how to shoot a motion picture and tell stories in a powerful way—from ASC cinematographer and professor Bill Dill.
 Part 1 covers narrative filmmaking techniques.

 2h 44m • COURSE

 Learning Cinematography: 2 Working on Set with Bill Dill

 Learn the art and craft of cinematography from ASC cinematographer and professor Bill Dill.
-Part 2 covers blocking actors, lighting sets, rehearsing, and shooting on a professional film set.
+Part 2 covers blocking actors, lighting sets, rehearsing, and shooting on a film set.

 1h 24m • COURSE

 Learning Cinematography: 3 Hands On Techniques with Bill Dill

-Learn essential cinematography techniques from cinematographer and professor Bill Dill, ASC.
-Part 3 covers how to leverage tools and hands-on creative techniques to create a more cinematic look in your work.
+Learn essential cinematography techniques from ASC cinematographer and professor Bill Dill.
+Part 3 covers creating a cinematic look by using tools and hands-on creative techniques.

 45m 57s • COURSE